-The appointment of the liquidators and the dissolution of the relevant powers shall be entered in the Companies Register at the care of the liquidators.
+The appointment of the liquidators and the dissolution of the relevant powers shall be entered in the Companies Register by the liquidators.

-Particular provisions are stated for:
+Particular provisions apply to:

 - the drafting of the interim financial statements during the liquidation period and for the final financial statements at the end of the procedure; - for the submission of the tax returns and related payments in case of corporate or indirect taxes.